 The arrangement includes an escape clause.
 In case of exceptional circumstances (deep recession, natural disasters and the like) the implied spending ceiling can be raised but this requires a qualified majority (three fifth) in both chambers.
-An amendment stipulates that any such slippage must be added to the control account, which means that, even if exceptional, bygones shall not be bygones.
+An amendment stipulates that any such slippage must be added to the control account.